vitaliyshvarz/jest-coverage-guard/README.md

 ### How does it work:

-  1. The script assumes that you are working with a project management software where you have ticket/issue numbers that are appended or included in every commit message, eg: "APP-12345 fixed typo in awesomefile.js"
+  1. The script assumes that you are working with a project management software where you have ticket/issue numbers that are appended or included in every commit message, eg: "APP-12345: fixed typo in awesomefile.js"
-  2. Script gets the name of the current branch you are working on (config: featureNameRegExp)
+  2. Script gets the name of the current branch (config: featureNameRegExp)
   3. Extracts the ticket number from the branch name eg. APP-12345 (cconfig: featureNameRegExp)
   4. Gets all commits that contain this ticket number in the message.
   5. Gets all url's of the files you have changed in those commits.